soccerpredict/TeamNews/README.md

 # Algorithms

 The _NewsCrawler_ algorithms used for create this database are in directory [NewsCrawler](https://github.com/soccerpredict/TeamNews/tree/master/NewsCrawler).
+The _Statistics_Crawler_ algorithms used for create this database are in directory [crawler_statistics](https://github.com/soccerpredict/TeamNews/tree/master/crawler_statistics).

 - [NewsCrawler](https://github.com/soccerpredict/TeamNews/blob/master/NewsCrawler/NewsCrawler.py) is the news crawler.
 This directory contains the entities that are responsible for extracting and storing the news about the teams.
   - For execute this crawler, use the command: